-- An employee subject to suspension or discharge, shall be entitled, prior to the imposition of that discipline or discharge, to a hearing and to the following: - 625. a.
+- 627. An employee subject to suspension or discharge, shall be entitled, prior to the imposition of that discipline or discharge, to a hearing and to the following: - 628. a.
 A notice of the proposed action; and - b.
 The reasons for the proposed discipline; and - c.
 A copy of the charges and the materials upon which the action is based; and - d.
-The right to respond, either orally or in writing, to the authority initially imposing the discipline. - 626.
-The Skelly meeting shall be presided over by a management representative who is not the employee's immediate supervisor unless the Department provides the opportunity for the employee to seek administrative review of the Skelly Officer's recommendation prior to the Appointing Officer taking final disciplinary action.
+The right to respond, either orally or in writing, to the authority initially imposing the discipline. - 629.
+The Skelly meeting shall be presided over by a management representative who is not in the same department as the employee and not connected with the incident giving rise to the discipline.